thakumar/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 -->

 {{< tab "SN4700">}}
-SN4700 32xQSFP-DD (400GbE) interfaces supports both PAM4 and NRZ encodings with all speeds down to 1G.<br>
+SN4700 32xQSFP-DD (400GbE) interfaces support both PAM4 and NRZ encodings with all speeds down to 1G.<br>
-For lower speeds, PAM4 automaticaly converted to NRZ encoding.<br>
+For lower speeds, PAM4 automatically converted to NRZ encoding.<br>
 Only the top or the bottom 16xQSFP-DD ports can breakout into 8xSFP56 (8x50GbE).
 But, in this case, the adjacent 16xQSFP-DD ports will be blocked.<br>
 All 32xQSFP-DD ports can breakout into 2xQSFP56 (2x200GbE) or 4xQSFP56 (4x100GbE) without blocking ports.
 {{< tabs "4700_ports ">}}